Jardo72/rdbms-diff/README.md

 4. From the root directory of this project, use the commands documented by the subsequent sections of this document to start the particular comparison tools.

+## Database Access and Permissions
+To perform the comparisons, the tools reads meta-information about the schema from both databases.
+Because schema inspection and reading of record require access to system catalog tables and table data, the tool must be executed with database users that have sufficient permissions.
+The following privileges are required:
+* **Metadata access.** Ability to query system catalog views (e.g., INFORMATION_SCHEMA or database-specific equivalents) to read schema definitions such as tables, columns, indexes, and constraints.
+* **Read access to user tables.** Permissions to count rows in tables and fetch column values for specific comparisons.

+**No write permissions are needed**.
+The tool does not modify data or schema objects, so privileges such as INSERT, UPDATE, DELETE, or DDL permissions do not have to be granted.

 ## Schema Comparison Tool
 The following command will display instructions about how to start schema comparison.
 ```